uberdeviant/RSColourSlider/README.md

 pod 'RSColourSlider'
 ```

-then run the "install" command in the terminal:
+Then run the "install" command in the terminal:

 ```
 pod install